9 proven techniques to improve SEO ROI

 9. Use SEO ROI tools

-Improving SEO ROI can be challenging, so using a tool can simplify the process.
-The Entail CRO SEO ROI tool helps by creating and embedding contextual widgets on your pages and solving the attribution model so you know exactly where your sales are coming from.
-Plus, Entail's content strategy software maps out all your topics and their funnel stages, allowing you to see where the conversion opportunities are.
+Improving SEO ROI can be challenging, so using an SEO ROI tool can simplify the process.
+Entail CRO helps by creating and embedding contextual widgets on your pages and solving the attribution model, so you know exactly where your sales are coming from.
+Plus, Entail's content strategy software maps out all your topics and their funnel stages, allowing you to see where the conversion opportunities are and forecast SEO ROI.
 It also tells you which pages should link to others.

 Get more ROI from your SEO